archinmodi/Jquery-Theme-Switcher/README.md

 ### Requirements
 jquery version 2.1.4

-### Installation
+/*### Installation
 Describe how to install your program.
 Be precise and give examples.
 Don't assume your users know how to clone from my github repo.
-Keep in mind that some of your users may be completely unskilled in system administration or software development.
+Keep in mind that some of your users may be completely unskilled in system administration or software development.*/

 ## Basic Usage

-  * jquery
 ```javascript
             $(document).ready(function () {
                Jetline_TS();